karakalo/lumen/doc/index.markdown

 I'm going to start adding notable events here, so you can check quickly whether there's something new since you last visited the site.

+* **Tuesday, 6 December 2011**: The documentation on this site was updated, to report the latest news and to include narratives for Luke's [blending demo][nblend] and David's [fire demo][nfire].

+* **Monday, 5 December 2011**: David joins the project in a big way, by contributing the "fire" demo!
+It's a very pretty demo, depicting a nice "flame" effect using particles and blending.
+His OpenGL expertise will be most welcome.

+* **Sunday, 4 September 2011**: Luke added a new blending demo, and the calls necessary to support it to the streamlined bindings (Lumen.GL).
+And some new image files for it to use.
+It's very pretty; do give it a look.
+Docs for it are forthcoming.

+* **Tuesday, 30 August 2011**: Felix made a bunch of changes:
+    - Restructured the project source a bit, moving Lumen.GL to the regular Lumen source directory.
+    - Added preliminary wgl (MS-Windows) and cgl (Mac OS-X) binding support.

+    He has expressed an interest in continuing to modify the thin bindings, so we'll keep an eye out for his future changes!

 * **Thursday, 12 May 2011**: Several changes in the past few days:
     - Some additions to Lumen.GL and Lumen.GLU contributed by Julian.
     - New directory structure, including `bin` and `data` dirs, and